carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ```bash
 mkdocs build
 ```
-Then we can view these locally with:
+Then we can view these locally by running the following command and clicking on the generated link:

 ```bash
 mkdocs serve